 He is the author of RESURRECTION EXPRESS, a spectacularly-praised high octane thriller novel from Gallery Books and Pocket Books at Simon and Schuster.
 He is the co-author of BLACK LIGHT, a supernatural fast-action/suspense novel from Mulholland Books at Little Brown and Company, on which he collaborated with top Hollywood screenwriters Patrick Melton and Marcus Dunstan of the billion dollar SAW franchise.
 His professionally-commisioned e-book for the Amazon Kindle Worlds series, WAYWARD PINES: BEFORE THE FALL, was a popular success, enjoying many months on the best-seller list.
 Other novels include SAFE IN THE WOODS, METRO and SHOCK FESTIVAL, which features an elaborate alternative 'mockumentary' history of tacky exploitation movies from the 1970s and 1980s, illustrated with "rare memorabilia items" expressly created by Romano and company.
 The book is one-of-a-kind and highly acclaimed, with one reviewer calling it "a genuine revelation, an event that's rarely if ever been done before: the merging of fact and fiction into something too outrageous to be the truth and too disarmingly ghastly/gorgeous to be anything but."

-Stephen is the author of over one hundred short stories, all of which are exclusively presented in the collections THE RIOT ACT (2006), IT'S JUST US (2016), PROJECT 51 (2021) and JULIA STARCHILD (2022), which Stephen publishes through his own imprint at Eibon Press.
+Stephen is the author of over one hundred short stories, all of which are exclusively presented in the collections THE RIOT ACT (2006), IT'S JUST US (2016), PROJECT 51 (2021) and JULIA STARCHILD (2022), which Stephen publishes through his own imprints at Eibon Press and Animated Alligator Unlimited.
 His work in this medium is also spectacularly-acclaimed by legendary best-selling authors such as John Skipp, who called it "some of the most urgent, blistering, breathlessly paced, microscopically observed, mordantly hilarious, heartbreakingly hopeless, and utterly devastating bloodbath fiction ever burned into print."
 Champion mojo storyteller Joe R. Lansdale would like you to know that "Stephen Romano isn't fucking around."
 That's an actual quote from Joe's introduction to THE RIOT ACT.
 Check out some of Stephen's other reviews RIGHT HERE.